Proper Etiquette For Quitting Your Job In Japan

 Use when: On your last day of work during your final greeting—don’t cry!

 Kono tabi isshinjo no tsugo ni yori, heisei ○○nen ○○gatsu ○○nichi wo motte taishoku itashitaku, koko ni onegaimoushi agemasu.

 I announce that I have come to a decision to leave my current position on ____year ____month ____day.

-Use: Write in your formal letter of resignation.
+Use when: Text of your formal letter of resignation.

 This article was originally published in 2016 and updated with the latest information on May 1, 2020.